-One Meal A Day
+One Meal a Day

 Benefit #1 – Weight Loss

-The first benefit from choosing to eat one meal a day is weight loss.
-It’s easier to lose weight this way because when you do eat you feel full faster.
-Your stomach naturally shrinks when food is not being consumed, so if you don’t eat during the day and eat only at night, the size of your stomach is reduced so eating less becomes less of a challenge.
+The first benefit of choosing to eat one meal a day is weight loss.
+It’s easier to lose weight this way because when you do eat, you feel full faster.
+Your stomach naturally shrinks when food is not being consumed, so if you don’t eat during the day and eat only at night, the size of your stomach is reduced, so eating less becomes less of a challenge.

 Benefit #2 – Increase Productivity and Energy

-If you’ve ever been on a fast before or couldn’t eat for part of a day you might have noticed that you had more energy, and your mind was sharp.
-There are a lot of things in food such as sugar and carbs that can make people feel sluggish.
+If you’ve ever been on a fast before or couldn’t eat for part of a day, you might have noticed that you had more energy, and your mind was sharp.
+There are a lot of things in food, such as sugar and carbs, that can make people feel sluggish.
 Fasting for part of the day eliminates a lot of substances that slow the mind and body.
-Your energy also becomes freed up when it’s not being to constantly digest food.
+Your energy also becomes freed up when it’s not being used to constantly digest food.

 Benefit #3 – More Satisfying Meals (Without the Weight Gain)

 Eating more satisfying meals is also another benefit to the one meal a day lifestyle.
-It’s satisfying because you virtually get to eat whatever you want (within reason), and you get to feel full.
-On most diets what you can eat is limited.
+It’s satisfying because you essentially get to eat whatever you want (within reason), and you get to feel full because it's a bigger meal.
+On most diets, what you can eat is limited.
 This is because you have to focus on eating smaller calorie meals, which means eating mostly low-calorie foods.
 This is to prevent overeating and to keep the calories down.

 Benefit #4 – You Have More Control Over Your Weight

 There are plenty of other benefits from choosing to eat only one meal a day.
-Personally I’ve noticed that I sleep better, my skin is better, and I feel a lot happier.
+Personally, I’ve noticed that I sleep better, my skin is better, and I feel a lot happier.
 Any other benefits you’ve noticed?
 Comments are welcome!